reactioncommerce/reaction/packages/api-plugin-fulfillment-type-shipping/README.md

 ## Summary

 This plugin implements 'shipping' as one of the fulfillment type.
+Fulfillment methods under 'shipping' is implemented via plugins like api-plugin-fulfillment-method-shipping-flat-rate and api-plugin-fulfillment-method-shipping-ups.

 The `Developer Certificate of Origin` and `License` sections can stay as they are, assuming `Apache 2` license is used (our preferred license).
 All other sections of this README should be updated to reflect your plugin.

-## Included in this plugin
+## Included in this fulfillment-type-shipping plugin

 ### `src/`

 The `src` folder is where you'll put all the plugin files.
-An `index.js` with a bear-bones `registerPlugin` is included.

 ### `.gitignore`